The other half is performing that music, and entertaining everyone at their celebrations.

 Today, my search for new engagements is probably just as systematic, but I hope it’s a lot more efficient and productive.

-See how daydreaming helps me planning wedding music?
+See how daydreaming helps me help you planning wedding music?
 It helps my marketing the same way.

-How about you?
-What do you search for?
-Does daydreaming help your search?
+How about YOU?
+Whatever you seek, does daydreaming help your search?

 The Magnolia Jazz Band entertains at weddings and parties throughout the San Francisco Bay Area.
 If you are ever nearby, you’ll love catching us in action, seeing and hearing us create a great mood.